AI Summary of Peer-Reviewed Research

 Research area:Regional scienceRural development and sustainabilityRegional resilience and development

-Why the authors say this matters: The authors say examining rural resilience at the village scale is essential for dealing with compounded risks and uneven urban-rural development.
-The study suggests this evidence can support resilience-building and governance planning in Qianshan City.
+The authors say this matters because examining rural resilience at the village scale is essential for dealing with compounded risks and uneven urban-rural development.
+The study suggests its findings can provide a scientific basis for rural resilience building and governance in Qianshan City.

-What the researchers tested: The researchers studied 170 villages in Qianshan City, Anhui Province, China.
-They built a four-part resilience system covering economic, social, infrastructural, and ecological dimensions, and used the entropy weight method, spatial autocorrelation analysis, and an obstacle degree model.
+The researchers studied 170 villages in Qianshan City, Anhui Province, China.
+They built a four-dimensional resilience evaluation system covering economic, social, infrastructural, and ecological dimensions, and used the entropy weight method, spatial autocorrelation analysis, and an obstacle degree model.

 Key points

-• Overall rural resilience in Qianshan City was moderately low, with an average value of 0.133.
+• Rural comprehensive resilience in Qianshan City was moderately low overall.

-• Economic resilience was generally low, and infrastructural resilience showed the greatest variation.
+• Economic resilience was generally low, while infrastructural resilience varied the most.

-• Ecological resilience followed a northwest-high to southeast-low spatial pattern.
+• Ecological resilience followed a high-in-the-northwest and low-in-the-southeast pattern.

 Disclosure